Deconstructing Simplex

 In a previous post we decomposed PBFT into an outer shell and an inner shell consisting of two building blocks: Locked-Broadcast (LB) and Recover-Max-Lock.
-Here we similarly decompose Simplex into an outer shell and an inner shell consisting of a single building block: Graded-Broadcast (GB).
+Here we similarly decompose Simplex into an outer shell and an inner shell consisting of a single building block: Certifying Graded Broadcast (CGB).
+For a map of the surrounding Simplex line, see the Simplex chapter.

 The model is partial synchrony with $f<n/3$ Byzantine failures, and the goal is single-shot provable consensus with external validity.